 Aloo Ki Sabzi is a traditional Indian style potato curry without onion or garlic.
 It is a flavorsome, gluten-free, vegan Indian curry.
-This potato curry is best served with piping hot pooris and delicious raita of choice on the side.
-Hence, this dish is also known as aloo curry for poori.
+This potato curry is best served with piping hot poori and delicious raita of choice on the side.
+Be sure to watch the video!